nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 ## The Multiple Importance Sampling interpretation of particle filtering <a name="mis"></a>

 Recently in [3] a novel re-intepretation of classic particle filters such as BPF and APF was published.
 This introduces a framework in which these filters emerge as special cases, and explains their properties under a Multiple Importance Sampling (MIS) perspective.
 MIS is a subfield of IS that is concerned with the use of multiple propoasals to approximate integrals and distributions.

-In this section, we drop the $$\gamma$$ notation since our target is always assumed to be $$p(\mathbf{s}_{t} \mid \mathbf{v}_{1:t})$$.
-Importantly, note that under this perspective, algorithms are derived by using the SFD and not the TFD as previously.
+While this is similar to the Marginal Partice Filter, it more explicitly highlights the importance of the overlap of transition kernels and how this can be used to design a better filter.

 Moreover, for the APF it assumed the common approximation to the predictive likelihood described earlier $$g(\mathbf{v}_{t} \mid \boldsymbol{\mu}_{t})$$, where $$ \boldsymbol{\mu}_{t} := \mathbb{E}_{\color{blue}{f}(\mathbf{s}_{t} \mid \mathbf{s}_{t-1})} [ \mathbf{s}_t ] $$.
 Finally, the proposal is selected to be the transition density.